yujeanchen/TinyClipboard/README.md

 Destroy an element's TinyClipboard

 `.message()`:
-Returns true if the copy was successful
+Return true if the copy was successful

 # Support browsers
 IE 11, Chrome, Firefox, Safari